Fundamentals of Adobe Captivate

 Posted by Greten on 20 Feb 2019 under Tools

-Adobe Captivate is one of the most popular elearning authoring applications used in learning and training.
+Adobe Captivate is one of the most popular elearning authoring applications.
 Formerly known as Flashcam and then as RoboDemo, a screen casting software.
 Adobe acquired it through a series of corporate acquisitions, renamed it Captivate, and added features in every succeeding version until it became the elearning tool that we know it today.

 If you already worked on slide presentations using Impress, PowerPoint, Keynote, or any similar application, working on Captivate is not that different, except that you have to design for learners interacting with the medium instead of viewers passively watching it.
 You can have the learners click on objects, drag objects to places, or enter a text in a field, among others depending on how you designed your instruction.